 Since Walk Woof Wag began in 2014, the funds generated by this event have helped many animals at Chico Animal Shelter, and not just dogs!
-To symbolize ALL the animals helped by Walk Woof Wag, we select one dog each year to be featured as the event mascot.
-Here are the stories of those dogs.
-We hope these dogs put a face to the MANY animals helped by Walk Woof Wag.
+To symbolize ALL the animals helped by Walk Woof Wag, we select one dog each year to be featured as our “poster dog.”
+These dogs represent the many animals that are helped by Chico Animal Shelter, especially those who need medical attention and so rely on our donations.
+Here are the stories of the dogs that have been Walk Woof Wag Poster Dogs.
+While we can only pick one dog each year to represent all the animals helped by Walk Woof Wag, we hope these dogs put a face to the MANY animals helped by this event.

 2017 – Lulu